-How to Make a Knife in a Survival Situation
+How to Make a Knife in 6 Easy Steps

 Not all areas are abundant with rocks that are good for making blades.
 Scout your area to find where the quality rocks hide.
 A creek, for example, tends to be loaded with quality rocks that make excellent blades.

 Place the rock on your thigh and smack the edge of it using the hammer stone.
-The hammer stone should glance the edge and it should be swung in a motion such that it follows through and does NOT stop on impact.
+The hammer stone should glance off the edge.
+Strike the hammer stone in a continuous motion, such that it follows through and does not stop on impact.

 If done properly your blades will chip out of the rock.
 The larger the rock, the larger the blades.

-When using a stone knifes, hold it close to your body and pull in a slicing motion.
+When using a stone knife, hold it close to your body and pull in a slicing motion.
 This will protect the fragile edge from chipping and breaking.